See it, Say it, Sort it!

 An F# Advent Calendar in English 2022 blog post.
 Big thanks to Sergey Tihon for organising F# weekly

-If you live in the Uk and use public transport you might have heard the See it, Say it, Sorted slogan encouraging you to help in case you see something that does not feel right by saying it and then it will be sorted(not by you but by the police).
+If you live in the UK and use public transport you might have heard the See it, Say it, Sorted slogan encouraging you to help in case you see something that does not feel right by saying it, and then it will be sorted(not by you but by the police).
 So in this post, I wanted to play with this phrase and encourage you to do the same but for F#.

 Introduction